 36 Eat Pray Love quotes from Elizabeth Gilbert’s smash-hit travel novel.

-I picked up a copy of Eat Pray Love by Elizabeth Gilbert a few months ago at a new-meets-used bookstore in Phoenix.
-I was on a journey of self-discovery at the time and it only seemed fitting to buy it (in one of those self-proclaimed metaphorical moments that made me completely giddy and excited no less – y’all, I’m the queen of weird).
+I picked up a copy of Eat Pray Love by Elizabeth Gilbert at a new-meets-used bookstore in Phoenix.
+I was on a journey of self-discovery then, and it only seemed fitting to buy it (in one of those self-proclaimed metaphorical moments that made me giddy and excited no less – y’all, I’m the queen of weird).

-The title was used but you couldn’t tell (apart from the giant red DISCOUNTED sticker on the front).
-The cover was clean and white just like a blank canvas.
+The book was used, but you couldn’t tell (apart from the giant red DISCOUNTED sticker on the front).
+The cover was clean and white, just like a blank canvas.

-I reread Eat Pray Love two months ago as part of our Eden Travel Book Club.
+I reread Eat Pray Love later when it was an Eden Travel Book Club pick.
 And my copy, once home to clinically crisp pages, is now a den of highlighted streaks and annotations.

-There were so many Eat Pray Love quotes that I became obsessed with during this period.
-I read them over-and-over again just to really take them in.
+There were so many Eat Pray Love quotes that I became obsessed with during that period.
+I read them over and over again to take them in.

 Why 36 Eat Pray Love Quotes?